pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ---

-📊 Dump that text into a spreadsheet and then:
+📊 Dump into a Spreadsheet

 - sort by change <!-- .element: class="fragment" --> (**A**dd,**M**odify,**D**elete,**R**ename)
 - sort by 'project' <!-- .element: class="fragment" -->